MRes Oncology / Application and selection

 Self-funded international applicants for this course will be required to pay a deposit of £1,000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

-You cannot use your CAS to apply for a visa more than three months before the start date of your course.
-This means that if you intend to begin a course on 19 September 2018, we will not issue you with a CAS number before 19 June 2018.
+You cannot use your CAS to apply for a visa more than three months before the start date of your course, the Admissions Team will contact you at the appropriate time.

 Your CAS number is only valid for one Tier 4 application.